scottdillon/TIF-Stack/README.md

 - `wipe_telegraph` - If you need to configure telegraph and rebuild the container, use this followed by `docker-compose up -d`

 ## Telegraf Plugins

+If you add a new telegraf instance somewhere, by default it will have an InfluxDB < 2.0 data output enabled.
+Be sure to turn this off by commenting it out at the top of the telegraf.conf file.

 [More info on telegraf plugins](https://github.com/influxdata/telegraf/tree/master/plugins)